Kallang Single Member Constituency

 Kallang Single Member Constituency was a single member constituency (SMC) spanning Kallang of Singapore.
 It existed as Kallang Constituency from 1959 to 1988 then it was renamed as Kallang Single Member Constituency during political reform in 1988.
-The SMC lasted another term till 1991 when it was absorbed into Jalan Besar Group Representation Constituency.
+The SMC lasted another term till 1991 when it was absorbed into Jalan Besar Group Representation Constituency (GRC).

+History

+In 1988, following the establishment of Group representation constituency (GRC) and SMC, the constituency was renamed as Kallang Single Member Constituency.

+In 1991, the SMC was merged into Jalan Besar GRC.